jakemsnyder/political-ideology-detection/README.md

 2. Recurrent Neural Network (RNN) based models

 ### Bag of Words based models
 All the sentences were converted into their bag-ofwords representation to indicate word counts.
 The overall vocabulary of the corpus is over 200,000 words but most words are not frequent.
 We eliminated all stop-words and selected the top 8000 words for the modeling.
-These bag of words were weighted using Term Frequency Inverse Document Frequency (TF-IDF).
+These bag of words were weighted using Term Frequency Inverse Document Frequency (TFIDF).

 We used two linear models using this TFIDF representation: Ridge Regression (L2 regularization) and Lasso (L1 regularization).
 We also tried Support Vector Machines (SVM) and Neural Networks but their results were not consistent.
 Hence we report only the results from the linear models.